-Anniversary of the Resolution 1325 is in Full Swing!
+The 18th Anniversary of the United Nations Security Council Resolution 1325 is underway!

 WILPF International, alongside our special delegation of peace activists from Cameroon, Colombia and Lebanon, is excited to participate in a global effort to boost accountability for the Women, Peace and Security (WPS) Agenda.